quicwg/base-drafts/draft-ietf-quic-transport.md

 ## NEW_CONNECTION_ID Frame {#frame-new-connection-id}

-An endpoint sends a NEW_CONNECTION_ID frame (type=0x18) to provide its peer with alternative connection IDs that can be used to break linkability when migrating connections (see {{migration-linkability}}).
+An endpoint sends a NEW_CONNECTION_ID frame (type=0x18 or 0x19) to provide its peer with alternative connection IDs that can be used to break linkability when migrating connections (see {{migration-linkability}}).

 The NEW_CONNECTION_ID frame is as follows: